nkolban/duktape-esp32/docs/classes.md

 We create a new instance of an HTTPParser passing in the type of parsing requested and a handler to be invoked as the parsing progresses.
 The instance created of the HTTPParser is a stream writer and we write in HTTP protocol data as it arrives.
+The type of the parser can be one of:

+* `HTTPParser.REQUEST` - We are parsing an HTTP request.
+* `HTTPParser.RESPONSE` - We are parsing an HTTP response.

 The handler is passed a stream reader from which the parsed HTTP protocol can be obtained.
 Any data passed will be just the content of any payload for a POST or PUT request.
 Status and headers will not be presented in the data stream.
 Instead